-- The primary evaluator assigns performance ratings (for qualitative measures) and comments, soliciting additional input if appropriate. - Performance ratings on quantitative investment measures are determined by calculations performed by the Board's Investment Consultant, based upon investment performance data provided by State Street and other sources. - Using calculations received from the Board's Investment Consultant, Human Resources aggregates the quantitative factor multipliers (ratings), adds in the impact of qualitative factors ratings, and calculates the dollar value of the incentive award. - CalPERS' external auditor or other select independent advisor for the Board or appropriate Board Committee will review and assess the accuracy of data and processes used to calculate the results of all Organizational Performance Outcome performance achievement prior to any award being paid.
+- The primary evaluator assigns performance ratings (for qualitative measures) and comments, soliciting additional input if appropriate. - Performance ratings on quantitative investment measures are determined by calculations performed by the Board's Investment Consultant, based upon investment performance data provided by State Street and other sources. - Using calculations received from the Board's Investment Consultant, Human Resources aggregates the quantitative factor multipliers (ratings), adds in the impact of qualitative factors ratings, and calculates the dollar value of the incentive award. - CalPERS' external auditor or other select independent advisor will review and assess the accuracy of data and processes used to calculate the results of all Organizational Performance Outcome performance achievement prior to any award being paid.

-Final approval of incentive awards is defined as shown in the Performance Appraisal Approval Process section of the policy on page 2625.
+Final approval of incentive awards is defined as shown in the Performance Appraisal Approval Process section of the policy on page 25.